siefkenj/IBLODEs/book/typst/modules/module11.typ

 To work around this shortcoming, we will use the _shooting method_.

-Suppose you would like to solve the boundary value problem with the shooting method.
+Suppose you would like to solve the following boundary value problem with the shooting method.
 $
   cases(
     u''(t) = - u(t),